2000 NAPA 500

 The 2000 NAPA 500 was a NASCAR Winston Cup Series racing event that was held on November 20, 2000, at Atlanta Motor Speedway in Hampton, Georgia.
-It was originally scheduled for November 19, but was postponed due to rain and run on Monday.
+It was originally scheduled for November 19 but was postponed because of rain and run on Monday.
 It was the 34th and final race of the 2000 NASCAR season.

 Jerry Nadeau, driving the #25 Michael Holigan Chevrolet Monte Carlo for Hendrick Motorsports, won the race.
-It was his first victory in the Winston Cup Series the only victory he would record during his career.
+It was his first and only victory in the Winston Cup Series.

-Following the race, the Winston Cup was formally awarded to series champion Bobby Labonte, the driver of the #18 Interstate Batteries Pontiac Grand Prix for Joe Gibbs Racing.
+After the race, the Winston Cup was formally awarded to series champion Bobby Labonte, the driver of the #18 Interstate Batteries Pontiac Grand Prix for Joe Gibbs Racing.
 Labonte had won the Winston Cup championship the previous week by finishing 4th in the Pennzoil 400 at Homestead-Miami Speedway, and he followed that up with a 5th place finish in this race.

 Background

-This race was home to a series of finales.
-Among them:
+Events

-This was the final race to be broadcast on ESPN until 2007 and the last one with its broadcast team of Bob Jenkins, Benny Parsons, and Ned Jarrett.
-Jenkins would remain at ESPN in his role as their lead voice for the Indy Racing League, while Parsons joined NBC Sports for their NASCAR broadcasts.
+The event was the final race to be broadcast on ESPN until 2007 and the last one with its broadcast team of Bob Jenkins, Benny Parsons, and Ned Jarrett.
+Jenkins would remain at ESPN in his role as their lead voice for the Indy Racing League, while Parsons joined NBC Sports for their NASCAR broadcasts and TNT Sports for their NASCAR broadcasts as well.
 Jarrett, meanwhile, retired from broadcasting after over twenty years covering events for ESPN and CBS.

-This would also be the final race in the career of Darrell Waltrip, who called the 2000 season his “Victory Tour” in the #66 Kmart Ford Taurus for Haas-Carter Motorsports.
+It would also be the final race in the career of Darrell Waltrip, who called the 2000 season his "Victory Tour" in the #66 Kmart Ford Taurus for Haas-Carter Motorsports.